 Oh beautiful readers, I want you to know you are all wonderful and you are all special.
 It only follows that you would all grieve in your own unique ways too.
-Many of you, I’m sure, are the picture of composure even in your worst of times – grace under fire, poise under pressure, kind and considerate no matter what.
-For all of you specimens of serenity I would like to direct your attention here – because I’m sorry this post ain’t for you.
-That’s right, move along.
+Many of you, I’m sure, are the picture of composure even in your worst of times: grace under fire, poise under pressure, kind and considerate no matter what.
+For all of you specimens of serenity, I would like to direct your attention here because, well, I’m sorry this post ain’t for you.
+That’s right, move along!

-This post is for all the wretched grievers who know first hand that grief makes you crazy – it makes you say things, it makes you do things, it makes you feel things, and darn it if it doesn’t sometimes make you act like a jerk.
+This post is for all the wretched grievers who know first hand that grief makes you crazy; it makes you say things, do things, feel things.
+And darn it if it doesn’t sometimes make you act like a jerk.

-So grief is like being at a party after you’ve had way too much to drink.
-Maybe you should have eaten a sandwich before you came or maybe you should have had one less shot of whiskey, either way it’s too late because all rationality is gone and you can only see clearly with one eye open.
+Grief is like being at a party after you’ve had way too much to drink.
+Maybe you should have eaten a sandwich before you came or maybe you should have had one less shot of whiskey.
+Either way it’s too late because all rationality is gone and you can only see clearly with one eye open.

-In your grief intoxication you grow mad at everyone because they “just don’t understand”; you punch a hole in the wall; you tell your family what you really think of them; you eat all the snacks; you get emotional and drown everyone in your tears; you lock yourself in the bathroom and tell the very people who are trying to comfort you to “leave you alone for Lord’s sake!”
-Then you run out of the house, drive your bike through your Aunt Ruth’s rose garden and pass out on the lawn.
+In your grief intoxication, you grow mad at everyone because they “just don’t understand."
+You punch a hole in the wall.
+You tell your family what you really think of them.
+You eat all the snacks.
+You get emotional and drown everyone in your tears.
+You lock yourself in the bathroom and tell the very people who are trying to comfort you to leave you alone.
+Then you run out of the house, drive your bike through your Aunt Ruth’s rose garden, and pass out on the lawn.

 Just the same, you’re a quality human and quality humans feel bad when they hurt or alienate those they love.
 Even though you may have a good excuse, you’re sorry and you want to avoid any long-term scars caused by improperly dressed wounds.